kent-map/kent/artists/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/b/be/Richard_Dadd_-_Fish_Market_by_the_Sea_-_Google_Art_Project.jpg)

-Painter of fairies, the supernatural, and Oriental scenes.
+Painter of fairies, the supernatural, and Oriental scenes, Dadd was born in Chatham and would become one of the most famous inmates of Bethlem Hospital for the insane.

 ## William Dyce {href=/19c/19c-dyce-biography}